CalculatedContent/WeightWatcher/README.md

 **WeightWatcher**  (WW): is an open-source, diagnostic tool for analyzing Deep Neural Networks (DNN), without needing access to training or even test data.
 It can be used to:

-- analyze pre/trained pyTorch and Keras DNN models
+- analyze pre/trained pyTorch, Keras, and ONNX DNN models
 - inspect models that are difficult to train
 - gauge improvements in model performance
 - predict test accuracies across different models